petershin/liferay-learn/docs/analytics-cloud/latest/en/apis/exporting-data.md

    It may take some time (i.e. a few minutes to a few hours) for the request to finish processing depending on the size of the data being fetched.

-1. Run the same command again, and the data is returned in your terminal window.
-Note that if the request is still processing, a message with `"status":"RUNNING"` appears.
-Check again later.
+1. Download the export file once the download is ready.
+Note that if the request is still processing, a message with `"Please come back later.","status":"PENDING"` appears.

-   If you wish to download the data as a JSON file, add `>> [filename.json]` to the end of the request.
+   Use the `--output` parameter to download the ZIP file.
 For example:

    ```
-   curl -i -L -H "Authorization: Bearer 100dnsjvw78q2p3a5zsxxa61a0x7o8wtfx8z39z8gm2fvdq5lp7dfen" https://analytics.liferay.com/api/reports/export/page\?fromDate=2023-01-01'T'00:00:01.000'Z'\&toDate\=2023-03-01'T'23:59:59.000'Z' >> page-data.json
+   curl -L -H "Authorization: Bearer 100dnsjvw78q2p3a5zsxxa61a0x7o8wtfx8z39z8gm2fvdq5lp7dfen" https://analytics.liferay.com/api/reports/export/page\?fromDate=2023-01-01'T'00:00:01.000'Z'\&toDate\=2023-03-01'T'23:59:59.000'Z' --output foo.zip
    ```

+   Note, do not use the `-i` include parameter when downloading the ZIP file.

    Requests are handled one at a time.
 If a second request is made while the first request is still running, you will see a message `"status":"PENDING"` until the first request has finished processing.